 Focused Fleet Composition.
 Our fleet is focused on high specification, mid-sized Post-Panamax and smaller ships, which we believe are undersupplied in the market and have multiple deployment opportunities.
 We own and operate 43 containerships ranging in size between 2,207 TEU and 11,040 TEU, all built at reputable shipyards, with high specifications, and which are well-maintained.
-Such mid-size Post-Panamax and smaller ships are operationally flexible and are core to servicing multiple non-arterial, intermediate, and intra-regional container trades which, in aggregate, represented over 70% of global containerized trade volumes in 2019 (a "normal" pre-COVID-19 year).
-Limited investment by the industry in recent years in mid-sized Post-Panamax and smaller containerships has resulted in a small orderbook to be delivered over the next two-three years.
-The orderbook to fleet ratio for 2,000-9,999 TEU ships was 1.3% as of December 31, 2020, while that for our core Post-Panamax fleet segment (5,500 TEU-9,999 TEU) was only 0.1%.
-The overall orderbook to fleet ratio for the global fleet has gone from 60%+ at year end 2007 to a year-end 40-year low of 9.9% as of December 31, 2020.
-Limited forward visibility on future green fuel and propulsion technology is acting as an industry-wide brake on ordering.
+Such mid-size Post-Panamax and smaller ships are operationally flexible and are core to servicing multiple non-arterial, intermediate, and intra-regional container trades which, in aggregate, represented over 70% of global containerized trade volumes in 2019 (a more representative, pre-COVID-19 year).
+Limited investment by the industry in recent years in mid-sized Post-Panamax and smaller containerships has resulted in a small orderbook for those size segments to be delivered over the next two-three years.
+The orderbook to fleet ratio for 2,000-9,999 TEU ships was 2.1% as of February 28, 2021, while that for our core Post-Panamax fleet segment (5,500 TEU-9,999 TEU) was only 0.2%.
+The overall orderbook to fleet ratio for the global fleet has come down from 60%+ at year end 2007 to 14.6% as of February 28, 2021.
+We believe that limited forward visibility on future green fuel and propulsion technology is constraining speculative ordering industry-wide.
 At the same time, global shipyard capacity has seen consolidation and reduction since the Global Financial Crisis, with the number of active shipyards globally at the end of 2019 having decreased by approximately 73% since the 2007 peak-with that trend believed to have continued through 2020.

 Fleet with High Technical Specifications.
-Value-adding attributes that render our ships attractive to our customers, the liner operators, include capacity to carry a large number of temperature-controlled containers

-("reefers"), wide-beam and fuel-efficient designs, and onboard cranes ("gear") for cargo handling.
+Value-adding attributes that render our ships attractive to our customers, the liner operators, include capacity to carry a large number of temperature-controlled containers ("reefers"), wide-beam and fuel-efficient designs, and onboard cranes ("gear") for cargo handling.
 We believe that these features enable our fleet to achieve higher levels of employment and earnings against ships with lower specifications.
-Over 75% of our fleet capacity is made up of Post-Panamax containerships larger than 5,500 TEU, which provide enhanced ship stability and thus greater cargo carrying capacity.
+Over 75% of our existing fleet capacity (and 100% of the capacity of the seven ships we have contracted to purchase) is made up of Post-Panamax containerships larger than 5,500 TEU, which provide enhanced ship stability and thus greater cargo carrying capacity.
 Cargo carrying capacity is an important selection criterion for liner operators as it reduces cargo slot costs, which are calculated for any given ship as daily fuel cost plus daily charter hire divided by standardized loadable TEU capacity.
 Nine of our Post-Panamax ships are also latest-generation, fuel efficient "Eco" ships, which further enhance slot cost economics for liner operators and command an earnings premium in the charter market versus non-Eco ships and have the potential to provide longer term charters.
 Furthermore, there is a clear correlation between low slot costs and low emissions per TEU, favoring our low slot cost fleet.